quentncom/quentn-wp/readme.txt

 * Initial version.

 == Upgrade Notice ==

+= 1.2.10 - Security Update =
+This is a critical security update.
+It addresses potential SQL injection vulnerabilities found in previous versions.
+Please update immediately to ensure your site remains secure.

+= 1.2.9.1 - Security Update =
+This is a critical security update.
+It addresses potential SQL injection vulnerabilities found in previous versions.
+Please update immediately to ensure your site remains secure.

+= 1.2.9 - Security Update =
+This is a critical security update.
+It addresses potential SQL injection vulnerabilities found in previous versions.
+Please update immediately to ensure your site remains secure.

 = 1.2.8 =
 Thanks for using Quentn Plugin!
 Please update the plugin to add log quentn activities.
 It will also fix any namespace conflict with other plugins.